Donald Pierce: Powers and abilities

 Donald Pierce is a cyborg originally with four artificial limbs which provide him with superhuman strength.
-His speed, reflexes and agility are also inhumanly high.
-Attributes derived from his replacement extremities.
+His speed, reflexes and agility are also inhumanly high, attributes which are derived from his replacement extremities.
 His body has great resistance to damage and even if it is destroyed, as long as his head is intact he will probably survive.
 Before and after securing some of Cable's technology from the future and incorporating it into himself, he boasted a wide cadre of skills and abilities, such as generating a shocking plasma current through his cyborg limbs or hurling it as electrical force over short distances.
 His bionic body once hosted adamantium as an outer shell which further bolstered his resistance to damage.
-He also boasts bionic optics which feed into his Technarch mind to memorize and relay information, giving him an eidetic memory and photography vision.
-Pierce can plastically morph his arms into weapons like skeins, cannons, pincers, finger missiles and razor claws; likely through nanotechnology.
-His elongated nails can channel the electrical energies he generates into them increasing his cutting edge.
+He also boasts bionic optics, which feed into his Technarch mind to memorize and relay information, giving him an eidetic memory and photography vision.
+Pierce can plastically morph his arms into weapons like skeins, cannons, pincers, finger missiles, and razor claws, likely through nanotechnology.
+His elongated nails can channel the electrical energies he generates into them, increasing his cutting edge.

-There is nothing left of his original human body, save for his head, which was given fake flesh and bone structural appearance through a synthetic skin hiding a robotic skull underneath.
-As such he is immune to psionic infraction thanks to various brain implants for telepathic resistance, also having the ability to turn psionic assaults against the attacker to a limited degree.
-He also boasted rocket powered flight capabilities, enabling Pierce to fly at unknown speeds for prolonged extents of time.
+Nothing is left of his original human body, save for his head, which was given a fake flesh and bone structural appearance through a synthetic skin hiding a robotic skull underneath.
+As such, he is immune to psionic infraction thanks to various brain implants for telepathic resistance, also having the ability to turn psionic assaults against the attacker to a limited degree.
+He also boasted rocket-powered flight capabilities, enabling Pierce to fly at unknown speeds for prolonged periods.
 He also has an Image Inducer to disguise himself with, used for infiltration purposes like moving undercover through the Xavier Institute as Cyclops for a time.
 He even boasts a personal teleporter device of his own design for quick escapes.
 It is unknown if he still has his original brain or if he uploaded his memories, intelligence, and thought engrams into a cyborg computer brain.
 As a member of the Reavers, he often wore body armor.